waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **AI Prediction Failure (Confirmation Bias):** I have incorrectly assumed the opponent's AI would use a specific move to counter my current Pokémon, failing to predict that the AI would instead use the optimal move to counter my *switch-in*.
 (Observed Turn 147728, Lorelei's Lapras vs. CRAG). **Correction:** I must assume the AI will make the optimal play against my predicted action, not just react to the current board state.
 - **Agent Gamble Failure & AI Prediction:** The battle_strategist_agent correctly identified a high-risk, high-reward play by switching to CRAG, predicting Lapras would use its known move Thunderbolt.
 However, the opponent AI made the optimal counter-play by using Surf against the incoming CRAG, leading to a faint.
 This confirms that the AI is capable of predicting switches and choosing the best move to counter the incoming Pokémon, not just the one on the field.
 (Observed Turn 149533, Lorelei's Lapras vs. CRAG).
 - **Mixed Input Execution:** Tools that generate a sequence of mixed directional and action buttons (e.g., `auto_switcher`) are functioning correctly.
 The error was in my execution.
 I must execute the generated button presses one at a time, over multiple turns, to avoid system input truncation.
+- **Agent Creation Log:**
+  - `master_battle_agent` (Turn 156589): Orchestrates battle analysis into a single call.

+## B. Creation Log
 - **Tool Creation Log:**
   - `auto_switcher` (Turn 155341): Automates Pokémon switch sequences.
   - `pc_withdraw_pokemon` (Turn 157056): Automates withdrawing a Pokémon from the PC.
-  - `move_selector` (Turn 166321): Calculates the full sequence of directional presses for efficient battle menu navigation.
   - `battle_screen_parser` (Turn 161671): Automates battle data extraction from screen text.
   - `surf_automator` (Turn 164380): Automates the button sequence for using Surf.
-- **Agent Creation Log:**
-  - `master_battle_agent` (Turn 156589): Orchestrates battle analysis into a single call.
+  - `move_selector` (Turn 166321): Calculates the full sequence of directional presses for efficient battle menu navigation.
+  - `boulder_puzzle_solver` (Turn 166499): Automates the solution-finding process for boulder puzzles.
+Abandoned on Turn 166521 due to persistent, unresolvable failures in its core logic after 6 refactoring attempts.

-## B. Development Ideas & Testing Plans
+## C. Development Ideas & Testing Plans
-- **`boulder_puzzle_solver` Tool (High Priority):** The Seafoam Islands puzzle highlights the need for this tool.
-It should take the map XML as input, identify all boulders, holes, and switches.
-The tool must then use a search algorithm (like Breadth-First Search on states) to find the optimal sequence of player movements and boulder pushes required to solve the puzzle (e.g., move all boulders into holes).
-The state representation should include the player's position and the position of every boulder.
-This will automate a complex, multi-step reasoning process that is currently being done manually and is prone to error.
 - **`find_path_via_points` Tool Idea:** Create a tool that takes a start, end, and a list of intermediate 'via' points.
 It would chain calls to the existing `find_path` tool to create a single, continuous path that passes through all the waypoints.
 This would automate the manual, chunk-based navigation I am currently performing on complex routes like Route 20.
 - **`find_closest_target` Tool Idea:** Create a tool that takes the player's current coordinates and a list of target coordinates as input, then returns the coordinates of the target that is the shortest Manhattan distance away.
 This would automate the process of selecting the next closest trainer to battle.
 - **`navigation_troubleshooter` Agent Idea:** Create an agent that takes `find_path` failures, reachable warps, and unseen tiles as input and suggests the next logical navigation goal to solve complex pathing puzzles.